 Most of the presentation was the usual stuff: offices are more dangerous than manufacturing plants (statistically true), you chair is a deathtrap (unless it’s been ergonomically adjusted), and other such motherhood topics.
 Every time you start at a location you have to go on the safety induction for that location and it always lasts 90 minutes even though 90% of the material is common to all locations, so it’s difficult not to drift off when you’re sitting through it for the fifth time.
 That said, for some reason I found myself actually paying attention today, and what I learned was pretty interesting (relatively-speaking…).

-We run a pretty comprehensive ‘accident prevention’ programme here.
-A part of this is identifying potentially-unsafe behavior by way of ‘safety observations’, and removing bad behaviour before the unsafe act could take place.
+We run a pretty comprehensive ‘accident prevention’ program here.
+A part of this is identifying potentially-unsafe behavior by way of ‘safety observations’, and removing bad behavior before the unsafe act could take place.
 The theory is that by eradicating the small stuff we can shrink the ‘accident pyramid’ – less ‘near misses’ at the bottom will lead to less actual accidents in the middle will lead to less deaths at the top.
 This seemed like a great theory when it was first launched several years ago, but like so many initiatives, it has now become bogged down in management and administration.
-After the initial flush of excitement when the programme was first launched, participation plummeted, with very few safety observations being reported.
+After the initial flush of excitement when the program was first launched, participation plummeted, with very few safety observations being reported.
 A guideline was quickly put in place that ‘encouraged’ involvement by rewarding the department with the highest number of recorded observations per quarter with free ice-cream.
 Sadly (and inevitably) this led to abuse, with one ice-cream-loving manager recording made-up observations, working on the theory that even if he didn’t actually see the unsafe behavior, it was something that could conceivably happen and should therefore be recorded as fact.

-Eventually, the safety manager cottoned onto this (after the same manager had won three quarters in a row) and decreed that a safety observation is only valid if a the observer sees another person doing something unsafe, engages in a dialog with that person, and the perpetrator commits to eliminating their unsafe behavior.
+Eventually, the safety manager cottoned onto this (after the same manager had won three quarters in a row) and decreed that a safety observation is only valid if the observer sees another person doing something unsafe, engages in a dialog with that person, and the perpetrator commits to eliminating their unsafe behavior.
 But because unsafe accidents should decrease over time, observations will eventually dry up.
 But rather than seeing the opportunity to declare victory at this point, the company decided to promote ‘affirmative action’ as well, and encourages the recording of observations of safe behavior.
 So if an observer sees another person acting in a safe manner, engages in a dialog with that person, and the ‘perpetrator’ commits to continuing to acting safely, then this is a good observation, and should be recorded.
 The need for a dialog between the observer and the observed is heavily stressed, and our safety representative in today’s meeting went to great lengths to stress that if there was no dialog, then the observation should not be captured.
 Apparently regardless of how unsafe the act was.
 Which begs the question: If a tree falls on an employee out walking in the forest and no-one is around to see it, does it count as a recordable injury?
 Apparently not.

 Now, consider the following examples (both given in the training – honest to god, I don’t make this stuff up): Example 1: Two employees were approaching a corner in the corridor.
 Employee A glanced up at the installed corner mirror to make sure that no-one was coming the other way.
 Employee B noticed this and commended Employee A on their safety-mined approach.
 Employee B thanked Employee A for the observation and stated that they always checked the mirrors before turning corners.
 This is apparently a textbook observation, and should be recorded in our safety system as a model for us all.
 Example 2: Employee A sees Employee B driving whilst talking on the phone (a big no-no here), Employee A does not know the name of Employee B, and cannot engage in a dialog because Employee B is driving off, but makes a note of their license plate number anyway.
 This is an invalid observation, because there was no dialog (plus, the license plate number is inadmissible because we’re not allowed to personally identify the miscreants), and therefore cannot be recorded.